-The purpose of Wärtsilä’s People Strategy, as an integral part of group strategy, is to support the company businesses and to ensure the successful implementation of their strategies.
-This is achieved by developing the company’s organisation and competencies to meet both the current and future business needs.
+Wärtsilä’s People Strategy, as an integral part of group strategy, supports the company’s businesses in the successful implementation of their ambitions.
+This is achieved by developing the company employee skills, its organisation, competencies, and way of working to meet both current and future business needs.

 Transforming company culture

-Together with the digital transformation initiatives Wärtsilä promotes new ways of working and company culture.
-Wärtsilä's purpose is driving all our activities and the company’s values of “Energy, Excellence and Excitement” are strengthened by the diversity of its employees.
-Wärtsilä aims to capture opportunities and make things happen, to do things better than any of its competitors, and to foster openness, respect, and trust while creating excitement.
+Together with the company’s business transformation initiatives, Wärtsilä promotes new ways of working and a company culture that is defined for a changing world.
+Wärtsilä's purpose drives all activities, and the company’s values of “Energy, Excellence and Excitement” are strengthened by the diversity of its employees.
+Wärtsilä aims to capture opportunities and make things happen, to do things better than any of its competitors, and to foster openness, respect, and trust while creating an exciting work environment.
 A diverse workforce generates innovation, higher profits, has better complex problem-solving skills, and enables access to a larger talent pool.

-One of the essential elements of the Wärtsilä People Strategy is to embrace and develop a culture of high performance and performance excellence throughout the organisation.
-Coaching to achieve better performance through smart target setting together with continuous and real-time feedback is a vital element.
+One of the essential elements of Wärtsilä’s People Strategy is to embrace and develop performance excellence throughout the organisation.
+Coaching to achieve better performance through smart target setting, together with continuous and real-time feedback, is central to this aim.

-The well managed performance management process supports Wärtsilä in reaching its business targets by translating business strategies into team and individual objectives.
+A well-executed performance management process supports Wärtsilä in reaching its business targets by translating business strategies into team and individual objectives.
 Each Wärtsilä employee needs to know and understand Wärtsilä's business strategies and their goals.
 More importantly, everyone needs to know the main targets set for their own units, and the target areas related to their own work.
-More focus has been put on the quality and impact of the process by emphasising the importance of continuous feedback, expected behaviours, and opportunities for personal growth.
+Greater attention has been given to the quality and impact of the process by emphasising the importance of continuous feedback, clarifying expected behaviours, and creating opportunities for both professional and personal growth.

-As a part of the performance management process, each employee receives performance feedback and an evaluation based on their overall job performance, as well as a personal development plan for the future.
+The performance management process supports line managers in their daily leadership roles.
+Each employee receives performance feedback, and an evaluation based on their overall job performance, as well as a personal development plan for the future.
 Overall performance evaluation is one of the considerations in compensation decisions, and is in line with the principle of performance-based rewarding.